Kong/docs.konghq.com/src/gateway/plan-and-deploy/security/db-encryption.md

 ### Keyring on hybrid mode

 Because Keyring encrypts the data in the database, it means it doesn't encrypt data on Kong data plane nodes that run without a database and get data from the control plane.
-However, one can turn on `declarative_config_encryption_mode` in Kong configuration or use Secrets Management to securely store sensitive data on the data plane nodes.
+However, one can turn on `declarative_config_encryption_mode` within the Kong configuration, or use secrets management to securely store sensitive data on the data plane nodes.